Tuesday, August 20, 2024

 Himeji hanami

 Japan is a land filled with traditions.
 Some of its rituals have been practiced for centuries while others have more recent origins.
-None more so than the annual Hanami company picnics during the Sakura season.
+None more so than Hanami picnics held during Sakura season.

-Hanami is the practice of eating and drinking to welcome the arrival of spring and enjoy the warm spring weather anywhere the gently falling cherry blossoms can be found, such as parks or by the riverside.
-When the Sakura trees are in full bloom companies host a picnic for staff to enjoy lunch and a few beers under the trees.
+Hanami is the practice of eating and drinking to welcome the arrival of spring.
+People gather to celebrate the warmer weather anywhere gently falling cherry blossoms can be found, such as parks or by the riverside.
+Many companies host annual picnics for staff to enjoy lunch and a few beers under the blooming trees.

 This tradition was in full swing the day I visited Himeji’s famous White Heron Samurai castle.
 This iconic castle sits on a low hill overlooking an expansive park in the centre of town.
 The park was filled with happy revealers on picnic rugs shaded by blossom-laden trees.
 The park was originally defensive land laid out in front of the castle.
 Today it’s still partially enclosed by the castle’s original moat.